 Upon returning to school, the student must present a written excuse to their teacher or the attendance office.
-A student absent for one day or two consecutive days must bring an excuse from home signed by a parent or guardian stating the reason for absence.
-An official excuse is also permitted for these absences (see below).
+A student absence for one day or two consecutive days must bring an excuse from home signed by a parent or guardian stating the reason for absence.
+An official excuse (see below) is also permitted for these absences.